 If you think there are grounds then read our extensive guide to contesting a Will and Intestacy:

 The Definitive Guide to Contesting a Will

 Grounds for Contesting a Will

-Just because you don’t like what someone has written in their Will does not mean that you can object to it.
+Just because you don’t like what someone has written in their Will does not mean that you can contest the will.

-The grounds for contesting a Will are limited and are as follows:-
+The grounds for contesting a Will are limited and are:

 • The Will is a forgery